phosxd/Any-JSON/README.md

 **Advanced Rules:**
 - `property_references (Dictionary[String,Array[String]])`: Names of object properties that will be converted to a named reference when converting to JSON.
 Named values can be supplied during conversion back to the original item with `references`.
 - `references (Dictionary[String,Dictionary[String,Variant]])`: Variants to replace property references with.
-- `instantiator (Callable(object_class:String) -> Object)`: Used for implementing custom logic for object instantiation.
+- `instantiator (Callable(registered_object:Object, object_class:String) -> Object)`: Used for implementing custom logic for object instantiation.
 Useful for instantiating with objects with arguments or changing values after instantiation.
 The returned object will be used to compare default values when converting to AJSON, & will be used as a base when converting from AJSON.
 - `midpoint (Callable(item:Variant, ruleset:Dictionary) -> bool)`: Called right before conversion for every variable & property including nested ones.
 Returning `true` will permit conversion, returning `false` will discard the conversion for that item.

 ## Error logs